Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 If the ">>" ("THEN") operator were to be used instead, we might (theoretically) miss the *FlyingStateChanged* event drone response while Olympe sends the 'TakeOff' message.

-As demonstrated bellow, this problem can also be solved without using any control flow statements:
+As demonstrated below, this problem can also be solved without using any control flow statements:

 .. literalinclude:: examples/takeoff_if_necessary_2.py
     :language: python